drjonesy/English-Piglatin__C-/README.md

 ![N|Solid](http://www.hashin.in/hash/_layout/images/expertise/cpp.png)

 ## About
-All files are heavily documented to assist in explaination and understanding of functionality.
+All files are heavily documented to assist in explanation and understanding of functionality.
 ##### Word Objects (WordObj.h and WordObj.cpp)
 Creates a base class for holding Objects.
 The objects are called WordObj.
 Each WordObj contains: (string, bool, string)